Review · Other Supplements

 Skip if

-You want a transparent label listing the exact milligrams of each magnesium form
+You know magnesium oxide is a poor choice for absorption and you want a transparent label with exact amounts of each form

 Evidence file